chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 ##### `Super`

 - Outside the `constructor` method, `super` keyword refers to the parent class.

+  - `super` keyword can be used to call functions on the object's parent.

+  - `super` allows us to override a property, but still have access to functionality from a parent class.

+  -

 - When called inside the `constructor` method, the `super` keyword refers to the <u>constructor method</u> for the parent class.